wangyouyue/SDM_product-230225_Yin-SD_tracking/README.md

 Compared with the original SCALE-SDM branch, this merged branch introduces a unified, sampling-aware tracking framework with the following characteristics:
 - **Forward tracking (FW)** and **backward tracking (BW)** are supported within the same executable and are controlled by a unified switch (`tracking_mode`) while preserving legacy compatibility.
 - A common sampling subsystem is shared by FW and BW, with two selectable algorithms: `random` and `stratified`.
-- A new **Two-Pass Hybrid Tracking** workflow is supported: FW can first scan the whole SD population, accumulate only the SD IDs that satisfy user-defined interest conditions, and BW can then reinitialize from this cumulative ID set instead of from a fresh random/stratified sample.
+- A new **Two-Pass Hybrid Tracking (TPHT)** workflow is supported: FW can first scan the whole SD population, accumulate only the SD IDs that satisfy user-defined interest conditions, and BW can then reinitialize from this cumulative ID set instead of from a fresh random/stratified sample.
 - Direction-dependent tracking identifiers are incorporated into SD NetCDF outputs: FW writes `sd_id/dm_id`, BW writes `pre_sdid/pre_dmid`, and `if_coal` is written when coalescence-event output is enabled.
 Together these fields support trajectory-chain reconstruction in both directions during post-processing.
 - Collision–coalescence event outputs are written through a unified interface and appended to time-bucketed NetCDF files (`SD_coal_output_NetCDF_*`).
 - Random perturbation of SD motion is exposed through the namelist (`random_perturbation_enable`, `random_perturbation_amp`) and is physically inactive when the amplitude is zero.